Biruhi/urban-traffic-signal-digital-twin/README.md

 # 📊 Performance Indicators

-All four controllers are evaluated using the same traffic demand and SUMO network.
+All four controllers are evaluated using the same network and traffic demand.

 The final performance indicators include: